rraynaud/GRBs/doc/source/equations.rst

-Depending of the values of the Alfvén radius and the corotation radius :math:`\corotationradius = \left(GM/\Omega^2\right)^{1/3}`, the system will be accreting or expelling material: if :math:`\alfvenradius <
+Depending of the values of the Alfvén radius and the corotation radius :math:`\corotationradius = \left(GM/\Omega^2\right)^{1/3}`, the system will be accreting or expelling material:

-\corotationradius`, the system is accreting and the accretion torque spins up the magnetar, whereas for :math:`\alfvenradius > \corotationradius` the magnetar loses angular momentum with the expelled material --- the so-called propeller regime (Gompertz et al. 2014).
+- if :math:`\alfvenradius <\corotationradius`, the system is accreting and the accretion torque spins up the magnetar,

+- if :math:`\alfvenradius > \corotationradius`, the magnetar loses
+  angular momentum with the expelled material in the so-called propeller regime Gompertz et al. 2014).

 The change of sign of the accretion torque is handle by the following prefactor
 .. math::
    \begin{equation}
    n(\Omega) =